any-docs/css/content/guides/shapes/using_shape-outside/index.md

 ![The polygon basic shape, highlighted with the Shapes Inspector.](shapes-polygon.png)

-Another resource is [Clippy](https://bennettfeely.com/clippy/), a tool for creating shapes with examples using the CSS {{cssxref("clip-path")}} property, which uses the same basic shape functions and values as the `shape-outside` property.
+Another resource is [Clippy](https://bennettfeely.com/clippy/), a tool for creating shapes with examples using the CSS `clip-path` property, which uses the same basic shape functions and values as the `shape-outside` property.